chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 	- Press `⌥ + ↵` to copy the GitHub repository URL to your clipboard.
 When Discord is the frontmost app, the copied link will be surrounded with `<` `>` for more convenient pasting in the Discord Desktop app (disables auto-preview).
 - Update all beta plugins.
 - All commands require the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).
-- Install a new theme.
+- Install a new BETA theme.

 ## Obsidian Version Information
 **Snippet Trigger: `!oversion`**